JamieB92/Gamer-Connect-Backend-PP5/README.md

 GamerConnect is a dynamic and inclusive platform designed for gamers of all ages and backgrounds.
 Whether you're a seasoned pro or just starting your gaming journey, our platform is tailored to bring the gaming community together.

+This is the Backend Repo for the project please click [here](https://github.com/JamieB92/Gamer-Connect-Frontend-PP4) for the backend repo.

 ## Features
 - Game Clips & Screenshots: Share your gaming triumphs, epic moments, and funniest fails with our intuitive media uploading features.